Safety & Crisis Management

 We monitor occurrences of work-related accidents in order to ensure a safe working environment for company employees.
 Once the causes of an accident are understood, and if deemed necessary, we create measures to prevent accidents from reoccurring.

-We educate employees on workplace health and safety at manager training sessions.
-At training for employees newly assigned as managers in FY2016 (37 employees), we educated the new managers on the importance of properly managing working hours and explained points to take note of regarding working conditions.
+We educate managers on workplace health and safety measures at manager training sessions.
 In FY2017, this training was held for all managers (147 employees).
-At the training, in accordance with our efforts to improve working culture, we explained our company-wide efforts to reduce overtime (prohibiting overtime in excess of 80 hours per month, for all employees, including managers), goals for employees’ use of paid leave (set at 17 or more days annually), and other health management-related initiatives.
+At the training, in accordance with our efforts to improve working culture, we explained our company-wide efforts to reduce overtime (prohibiting overtime in excess of 80 hours per month, for all employees, including managers), goal setting for employees’ use of paid leave (set at 17 or more days annually), and other health management-related initiatives.
 In this way, we take every precaution to ensure that these policies are understood throughout the company and work to link them to increased productivity.
+Also, in order for these targets to be achieved we set several targets such as reducing the overtime work and taking the leave in our organizational performance evaluation.

 Safety Policies & Crisis Management